 Pike Place Market overlooks Seattle’s Elliot Bay waterfront.
 A steady stream of people can be found entering local shops purchasing fresh food from local farmers.
 I stand immersed in a sea of people truly amazed at the amount of fresh and locally sourced food available to me (not to mention the insane amount of seafood that was caught earlier that morning).

 Delighted, I make my way through the crowd venturing for other delicious snacks.
 I wander upon Pure Food Fish Market delighted to see an abundance of thick healthy pink smoked salmon.
-I purchase 0.25 lbs.
+I purchase a quarter pound.
 The salmon’s light tender body has accents of cedar and lemon teasing my tongue.
 Pike Place has sufficiently filled my much-needed seafood fix.

 Pike Place Market has an impressive amount of local organic fruits and veggies too but I have found Kansas City’s Farmers’ Market to have an equally tasty (although smaller) selection of locally and organically sourced produce.
 In the summer, a Kansas City’s River Market is a must — biting into a plump peach as sweet juice escapes my mouth and rolls down my chin marking the beginning of summer.